 Net Promoter Score is a key performance indicator (KPI) that is focused on measuring customer loyalty (Frenay, 2016).
-It was introduced as an alternative to customer satisfaction surveys that were seen as rather time consuming.
+It was introduced as an alternative to customer satisfaction surveys that were seen as rather time-consuming.
 Customer loyalty behavior plays a pivotal role in promoting commercially meaningful scores as determined by KPI.
 Customer satisfaction significantly contributes to the success of the firm since it helps to create loyalty among the targeted customers.

-Likewise, satisfaction needs to be measured so as to give your company insight about its operations in order to be in a better position to establish if it is operating within the desired direction.
+Likewise, satisfaction needs to be measured so as to give your company insight into its operations in order to be in a better position to establish if it is operating within the desired direction.
 Essentially, the aim of each firm is to maximize its profits through offering satisfactory products and services to all the targeted consumers.
-The level of customer satisfaction can help the firm to make meaningful decisions that can impact on the overall strategy of the company.
+The level of customer satisfaction can help the firm to make meaningful decisions that can impact the overall strategy of the company.

 If you are surely interested in ensuring the growth of your business, then Net Promoter Score is a strategic pointer that can be implemented.
-There is a correlation between NPS and growth of business that can be used to predict and to improve the performance of your firm.
+There is a correlation between NPS and the growth of the business that can be used to predict and improve the performance of your firm.
 Accordingly, the basic hypothesis that is applied in this case is that the higher your NPS is, the higher you have chances to outperform your competitors (Frenay, 2016).
-In simple, when you have higher NPS, you are in a better position to gain competitive advantage by virtue of the high level of satisfaction experienced by the consumers.
+In simple, when you have higher NPS, you are in a better position to gain a competitive advantage by virtue of the high level of satisfaction experienced by the consumers.

 The NPS performance indicator score is calculated by asking the customers a simple survey question about how they are likely to recommend the company, brand, product or service offered to other potential customers (Frenay, 2016).
 The responses are then put in categories ranging from 0-10.
-There are three levels of loyalty groups which involve the following: Promoters 0-10 score, Passives 7-8 score and Detractors 0-6 score.
+There are three levels of loyalty groups which involve the following: Promoters 0-10 score, Passives 7-8 score, and Detractors 0-6 score.
 Likewise, promoters are happy and loyal customers who are likely to recommend other customers to your products and services offered.
 Passives are satisfied customers at the current period but are likely to be swayed by the other competitors.
 Detractors on the other hand need to be converted since they are not satisfied and can thereby discourage other customers from purchasing the products and services offered.

 Helping Businesses Reduce Cost & Improve Profitability.